How To Make Your Website Secure

-Website security refers to any action taken to ensure that website data is not exposed to cybercriminals or to prevent exploitation of websites in any way.
+A secure website refers to any action taken to ensure that website data is not exposed to cybercriminals or to prevent the exploitation of websites in any way.
 Website security protects your website from:

 Your website could be removed from search engine results and flagged with a warning that turns visitors away if search engines discover malware.

 Cybercriminals will be able to access a website and the data stored on it by exploiting weak areas in a site, such as an outdated plugin.

 In this attack, your website's content gets replaced with a cybercriminal's malicious content.

 These are attacks that slow or crash your entire website, making it inaccessible to visitors.

 Also known as malicious software, malware is a common threat employed for stealing sensitive customer data, distributing spam, permitting cybercriminals to access your site, etc.

 Know More About How to Secure Your Website?

 Website security can be attained by employing a few key techniques discussed below: